Toilet Training Your Puppy

 Before you get your puppy, plan ahead.
 Where will your puppy be trained to go to the toilet?
 It’s worth having a look at the type of toilet area that the breeder has.
 If the breeder hasn’t already started preparing puppy in this regard I would be asking myself why not?
 And what else they have neglected to start?
 If they haven’t the time or knowledge to start puppy off the right way in this regard they probably haven’t started it the right way in other respects.

 Look at the breeder’s toilet area.
-If your chosen puppy has already learned to toilet on grass then you might consider creating a small grass toilet area at home in your garden.
+If your chosen puppy has already learned to the toilet on grass then you might consider creating a small grass toilet area at home in your garden.

 If you do not want your dog to toilet on grass then you will need to break this habit when you get your puppy home, but you should do so gradually.
 She has undergone a lot of other changes.
 Keep a bit of familiarity in regard to toileting.